risor-io/risor/modules/github/github.md

-# GitHub Module
+# github

 The GitHub module provides a wrapper around the GitHub API, allowing you to interact with repositories, pull requests, commits, workflows, and user information.

 ## Creating a Client

-### github.client(token?)
+### github.client(token)

 Creates a new GitHub client.
 If no token is provided, an unauthenticated client is created with limited API access.
 For most operations, you'll need to provide a personal access token.

 ```risor
 // Unauthenticated client (limited access)